Yagavi1994/Memories-API/README.md

 ![Memories API](readme/home.png)

-The deployed API can be viewed [here](https://memories-backend-16d0ed87a1d2.herokuapp.com/)
+- The deployed API can be viewed [here](https://memories-backend-16d0ed87a1d2.herokuapp.com/)

+- The TESTING.md of Memories-API can be viewed [here](TESTING.md)

-The deployed front-end can be viewed [here](https://memories-frontend-895c7e867e2e.herokuapp.com)
+- The deployed front-end can be viewed [here](https://memories-frontend-895c7e867e2e.herokuapp.com)

-The repository for the front-end can be viewed [here](https://github.com/Yagavi1994/memories)
+- The repository for the front-end can be viewed [here](https://github.com/Yagavi1994/memories)

 ## Table of Contents